golly-splorts/gollyx-maps/Readme.md

-# golly-maps
+# gollyx-maps

 [![Travis](https://travis-ci.com/golly-splorts/golly-maps.svg?branch=main)](https://travis-ci.com/golly-splorts/golly-maps.svg?branch=main)

-Code for turning Game of Life patterns into Golly maps (ListLife arrays).
+Code for turning cellular autonoma patterns into GollyX maps (ListLife arrays).

-To use golly-maps, install it directly from the git repo by adding the following to your `requirements.txt` file:
+To use gollyx-maps, install it directly from the git repo by adding the following to your `requirements.txt` file:

 ```
-git+git://github.com/golly-splorts/golly-maps@develop#egg=golly_maps
+git+git://github.com/golly-splorts/gollyx-maps@develop#egg=gollyx_maps
 ```

 (replace `develop` with the appropriate branch name.)

-Once you have the `golly-maps` package installed into your Python environment, you can start using it like this:
+Once you have the `gollyx-maps` package installed into your Python environment, you can start using it like this:

 ```
-from golly_maps import maps
+from gollyx_maps import maps

 s1, s2 = maps.twocolor_randommap(100,100)
 print(s1)